9 Parachute Squadron RE: Rwanda, 1994

-Recent activities
+The Balkans, 1998–1999

 In September 1998 the squadron was deployed to Bosnia, being involved in repairing, reinforcing and replacing camp structures.
 In June 1999, 100 soldiers from the squadron were deployed to Kosovo, where they were involved in the clearing and securing of the mountain corridor to Kaçanik to enable 4 Brigade to pass through.
 In addition, members of the squadron deployed on a UN mission to Cyprus.

+21st century, 2000 – present day

+Northern Ireland, 2000

-Between April – October 2000, the squadron deployed on another tour to Northern Ireland, carrying out various tasks across the province and dismantling the famous golf towers of South Armagh.
+Between May – September 2000, the squadron deployed on an eighth tour to Northern Ireland, carrying out various tasks across the province including dismantling the famous golf towers of South Armagh.
+Operation Banner was concluded in 2007.

+Macedonia insurgency, 2001

-In August 2001, the squadron deployed to the Republic of Macedonia as part of the Multi National Force on Operation BESSEMER.
+In August 2001, the squadron deployed to the Republic of Macedonia on Operation Bessemer (the UK contribution to Operation Essential Harvest).
 The main squadron task was in support of the weapons collection operation.
 Members of the squadron also provided the vital infrastructure required to sustain such an operation, as well as constructing extensive force protection measures.
-During the operation, Recce Troop, on their debut deployment, carried out vital route reconnaissance and with the assistance of geo technicians, produced mapping of routes throughout the country.
-During this operation, Sapper Ian Collins was killed by Macedonian youths.
+During the operation, Recce Troop, on their debut deployment, carried out vital route reconnaissance and with the assistance of geo technicians, produced mapping of routes throughout the country. on the 27 August, Sapper Ian Collins was killed when a concrete block thrown at his vehicle struck him on the head.
+The squadron returned to the UK on the 12 October.

+Operation Fingal, 2001–2002

-December 2001 saw a very quick deployment to Afghanistan, having only just returned from Macedonia.
-The squadron had an integral part to play in the International Security Assistance Force on Operation FINGAL.
+Having recently returned from Macedonia, December 2001 saw a rapid deployment to Afghanistan for the initial phases of the war on terror following the September 11 attacks.
+The squadron had an integral part to play in the International Security Assistance Force on Operation Fingal.
 The squadron, based out of Kabul, provided vital infrastructure and force protection in support of 2 PARA Battlegroup, as part of the Multi National Engineer Group.

-Since 1976 the squadron had been under command of 36 Engineer Regiment, However, January 2003 saw the formation of 23 Engineer Regiment (Air Assault) and with it the command change of 9 Parachute Squadron to the new RHQ.
-The squadron currently serves as part of 23 Parachute Engineer Regiment in Woodbridge (Suffolk), the former RAF Woodbridge, and provides close engineer support to 16 Air Assault Brigade.
-The squadron remains the longest continually serving in-role fighting unit in Airborne Forces.
+Resubordination, 2003

+23 Engineer Regiment (Air Assault) (now known as 23 Parachute Engineer Regiment) reformed on 6 January 2003 and took command of the squadron from 36 Engineer Regiment.
+In July 2006 the squadron moved from Aldershot Garrison to be based with its new Regiment at Rock Barracks.

+Iraq War, 2003

+The squadron deployed to the Iraq War in 2003 under Operation Telic.

+Operation Herrick IV, 2006

+3 Troop deployed to Afghanistan under 51 Parachute Squadron RE from April to September, in support of 16 Air Assault Brigade.

+Operation Herrick VIII, 2008

+The squadron deployed alongside the rest of 23 Engineer Regiment (Air Assault) from May – October 2008.

+Operation Branta, 2016

+The squadron deployed to the Egyptian Sinai from February to April 2016 under Operation Branta in support of the Multinational Force and Observers.
+During the operation they improved the force protection infrastructure of the camp, including the construction of 16km of defensive walls.